ShadowMilky/VsAumSum2.0/example_mods/shaders/readme.txt

-This is where your shader .frag files go.
+Put your custom shaders here
+it should include .frag files.